Peg Batty

 Kathleen Elaine "Peg" Batty (15 December 1920 – 16 December 2008) was a New Zealand cricketer who played primarily as a right-arm medium bowler.
 She appeared in four Test matches for New Zealand between 1949 and 1954.
 She played domestic cricket for Auckland.

+Batty also represented New Zealand in hockey, captaining the team at the 1953 International Federation of Women’s Hockey Association (IFWHA) tournament in Folkestone, England, with the team winning 16 of 20 games.